jak555/game-of-life-nodejs/README.md

 ### Running on Node JS

 You may want to make sure that you have the latest version compiled.
-For tha,t I recommend to first check the build section in this document but if you already have it, you can use `npm start` to run the NodeJS server and navigate to [`http://localhost:3000/`](http://localhost:3000/).
+For that, I recommend to first check the build section in this document but if you already have it, you can use `npm start` to run the NodeJS server and navigate to [`http://localhost:3000/`](http://localhost:3000/).